 Here are some common questions that get answered as part of the detailed design:

 (You probably don't need to answer all of them.)

-Today it is common to rely on 3rd party platforms to support our development work, whether this be part of AWS or GCP, or a whole separate service.
+Today it is common to rely on third-party platforms to support our development work, whether this be part of AWS or GCP, or a whole separate service.
 It’s worth thinking through the implications of using a third-party and looking ahead for potential future issues.

 The cost of these services is often less than an engineer’s time, but sometimes it can scale unexpectedly.
 Quickly think through how the service is billed and do a back-of-the-envelope calculation of what could be expected once the service is fully rolled out.